Do Veneers Need to Be Replaced?

-Porcelain veneers will last 12 to 25 years, depending on your level care and maintenance.
+Porcelain veneers will last 12 to 25 years, depending on your level of care and maintenance.
 This is longer than the lifespan of composite veneers.
-By avoiding hard materials, you may prolong the life of your porcelain veneers and prevent structural damage.
+Avoiding hard food may prolong the life of your porcelain veneers and prevent structural damage.

 If you’re paying for a cosmetic dentistry procedure and your smile is on the line, you want to make sure that you’re getting a good value for your investment, and one that lasts for a good amount of time without complications or hassles.
 Fortunately, dental veneers are one of the most striking and effective cosmetic dental procedures available to improve your smile, and they truly work.

 Many of our readers may be unfamiliar with the exact nature of veneers, however, so let’s address two basic topics before we answer the big question on how long dental veneers last for users.

 How Long Do Veneers Last Normally?